 ***REGISTRATION IS REQUIRED FOR ALL EVENTS EXCEPT THOSE NOTED OTHERWISE.
-Register here.
+Register HERE.
 You can also check out our Facebook page to see event schedule and click “Join” to register with us.***

-- All visitors to the American Center in Hanoi must undergo additional security checks of their personal electronic devices (laptops, cell phones, fitness trackers, etc.).
+- All visitors to the American Center (AC) in Hanoi must undergo additional security checks of their personal electronic devices (laptops, cell phones, fitness trackers, etc.).
 These new procedures are being implemented worldwide to enhance the security of U.S. Embassy buildings.
-Please note that these new security screening requirements, which includes powering on the equipment in front of the guards, will lengthen the wait times for guests entering the American Center.
+Please note that these new security screening requirements, which includes powering on the equipment in front of the guards, will lengthen the wait times for guests entering the AC.
 Guests should plan to arrive at least 30 minutes prior to an event to ensure they can get through the screening procedures in time.
 We recommend you consider using the U.S. Embassy’s equipment and leaving your devices at home to shorten the screening time for all guests.
-In the meantime, if you plan to bring this or other electronic equipment to the American Center, please allow more time for these new screening procedures.
+In the meantime, if you plan to bring this or other electronic equipment to the AC, please allow more time for these new screening procedures.
 Thank you for your assistance and patience.

 - In the American Center (AC), we usually record, film and photograph our programs and activities to promote the AC and the work the U.S. Embassy does in Vietnam.
 We regularly use and post these images on our social media platforms.
 When participating in American Center programs, you provide your tacit consent for your image to be used in this way.
 If you prefer that your image not be used for non-commercial publicity reasons, please provide your request in writing to a staff member at the Help Desk.
 Thank you!